SpriggsySpriggs/Pipecom/README.md

 # Pipecom
 Pipecom - Use pipes and stdhandles to read back console output!
 No more temp files!
+Compatible with Windows (32 & 64 bit), Mac, and Linux

 Basic usage for returning back console output as a string only:
 ```vb